Controleo3 has been announced and will start shipping this month

 - For the PCB tray, you can use a thin aluminum or copper tray resting on the wire rack.
 Remove as much of the cross-members as you can to reduce thermal mass.

-- If you end up with an oven that is under-powered or under-insulated, consider using solder paste with a lower liquidus temperature (around 138°C) like Chip Quick SMDLTLFP10.
+- If you end up with an oven that is under-powered or under-insulated, consider using lead-free solder paste with a lower liquidus temperature (around 138°C) like Chip Quick SMDLTLFP10.

 Common problems in home-made reflow ovens (or cheap commercial ovens) are hot and cold areas.
-A cold spot is an area that doesn't get enough heat to activate the flux at the right time, and allow the solder to reach liquidous temperature and reflow.
-A hot spots is an area that get too much heat and results in warped or blistered boards.
+A cold spot is an area that doesn't get enough heat to activate the flux at the right time, and allow the solder to reach liquidus temperature and reflow.
+A hot spot is an area that get too much heat and results in warped or blistered boards.
 Components can discolor, but some of the worst damage is what you can't see; the mean-time-before-failure (MTBF) of burnt IC's can be severely compromised.

 How does the boost element help?